maxdiluca/massimilianodiluca/content/publication/deflorio-2022/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: Skin and mechanoreceptor contribution to tactile input for perception: a review of simulation models
+title: 'Skin and mechanoreceptor contribution to tactile input for perception: a review of simulation models'
 subtitle: ''
 summary: ''
 authors: